richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 > [!NOTE]
 > You must be a Microsoft 365 Global admin to configure Answers and Answers-related options.

 By default, Answers is turned on.
-Optionally, you can hide Answers from view in the Viva Engage Teams app, which allows users to access Answers content only through existing links.
+You can hide Answers from view in the Viva Engage Teams app, which allows users to access Answers content only through existing links.
 If you hide Answers, users can't contribute to threads or navigate the Answers experience.

-1. In the Viva Engage Teams app, select the ellipses button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.
+1. In the Viva Engage Teams app, select the ellipses button `(...)` from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.

    [![Screenshot of the admin entrypoint into the Viva Engage admin center.](/viva/media/engage/admin/admin-entrypoint.png)](/viva/media/engage/admin/admin-entrypoint.png#lightbox)